Beam Test Performance of AstroPix sensor with 120 GeV protons: Introduction

 The BIC is the electromagnetic calorimeter in the barrel region of the ePIC detector and identifies scattered electrons, a key requirement for accurate reconstruction of event kinematics.
 The BIC consists of lead/scintillating-fiber (Pb/SciFi) sampling calorimeter layers interleaved with AstroPix-based imaging layers embedded in the front half of the calorimeter~\cite{ATHENA:2022hxb}.
 This structure provides precise three-dimensional imaging of particle showers, enabling essential performance capabilities such as $e^- / \pi^\pm$ and $\gamma/\pi^0$ separation, which are crucial for Deep Inelastic Scattering (DIS) measurements and for achieving the EIC’s scientific goals~\cite{YellowReport}.

 For the AstroPix imaging layers, one of the key requirements for the BIC is to achieve sufficient dynamic range to detect minimum ionizing particle (MIP) signals in all layers.
 The dynamic range and energy resolution of the third iteration of the AstroPix chips, AstroPix\_v3, have been studied using radioactive gamma-ray sources in a previous study~\cite{SUDA2024169762}.
-Since 120 GeV protons behave as minimum ionizing particles, they provide an ideal beam to study the MIP response of AstroPix.

 In this work, we extend these studies to a beam environment by testing AstroPix\_v3 with a 120 GeV proton beam at the Fermilab Test Beam Facility (FTBF)~\cite{ftbfBeamOverview}.
+Since 120 GeV protons behave as minimum ionizing particles, they provide an ideal beam to study the MIP response of AstroPix.
 From 120 GeV proton data, we measure the energy deposited in the sensor and derive the corresponding effective depletion depth, which is a key parameter for accurate detector simulations and system-level performance studies.
 Section 2 describes the specifications of AstroPix\_v3 (Section 2.1), the beam-test preparation and calibration (Section 2.2), and the experimental setup used in the FTBF test (Section 2.3).
 Section 3 presents the beam test results, and Section 4 summarizes the conclusions and future prospects.